-- 9. The council is responsible for maintaining accounting records and preparing annual accounts that give a true and fair view. - 10.
+- 6. The council is responsible for maintaining accounting records and preparing annual accounts that give a true and fair view.
+They are also required to produce other reports in the annual accounts in accordance with statutory requirements. - 7.
 The council has the primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enables it to successfully deliver its objectives.